farhanutk/Recharge-Reminder-App/README.md

 I am just learning Flutter and the app is in its development stage.

 The base app is ready.
-But currently, you can't save the frequent recharges permanently in the app.
-The data will get deleted every time you restart the app.
+My objective is to learn different Flutter concepts by implementing different features in this app.

 ## TODO

 - connect a database (I'm thinking of Hive, which is a fast NoSQL database) [Done ✅]
 - store *Expiry Date* instead of *Validity* [Done ✅]
 - sort recharge list according to *Expiry Date* [Done ✅]
-- add form validation
+- add form validation [Done ✅]
 - add notification functionality to remind users about the recharge validity
 - maybe store the data in the cloud in the future